12pooks12/GST-E-Billing-App/README.md

 * _java_
 * _Windows 10_

-If you want to try this app then apk is given above in source code
+If you want to try this app then apk is given above in source code by name [**`app-debug.apk`**]
-by name [app-debug.apk]
+You can download apk then install and enjoy this app..🙂